cameronwp/hurtlingthrough.space/src/pages/posts/20220504-autobiography/index.md

 every word in that letter.
 What if I read the situation wrong and got embarrassed by this whole episode?

-I used to go on runs after school through my neighborhood in Nashville.
+<span id="90yo" />I used to go on runs after school through my neighborhood in
+Nashville.
 I always daydream when I run.
 Two scenes kept recurring during those Nashville runs.
 In one, I imagined picking up a newspaper and reading that a newly selected astronaut started off their career as a high school teacher.
 To my surprise, it sounded possible.
 In the other scene, I imagined myself as a 90 year old man sitting in a rocking chair.
 90 year old me would be reminiscing about their life and me now at this exact moment.
 What were they feeling?
 Was it regret?
 Disappointment?
 Pride?
 The answer was obvious.
 I sent the letter.

 I got a response from Leslie a few days later (I've been searching for that email but I think it's gone - I must have sent the letter with my school email